Office of General Counsel

 Attorneys in the group serve as the general legal advisers for UC Merced, the Division of Agricultural and Natural Resources, and for Privilege and Tenure Committees throughout the system.

-Norman Hamill, Senior Counsel
+Luis Blanco, Senior Counsel

-Elisabeth Yap, Senior Counsel
+Trina Mastro, Senior Counsel

-The Health Law Group supports the medical centers, medical schools and faculty practice plans operated by the University of California.
+The Health Affairs Group supports the medical centers, medical schools and faculty practice plans operated by the University of California.
 The group also supports the following units of the Office of the President: the Office of Ethics, Compliance, and Audit Services; the Office of Health Sciences and Services; and the Office of Research Policy.
 Attorneys in the group provide advice on a complex array of federal and state laws governing the furnishing of clinical care, billing for clinical services, the conduct of health science research, and the structuring of health care transactions.

 Rachel Nosowsky, Deputy General Counsel